ARyOtaRe/PHP-Website-2AP/README.md

 Launch your Apache server and...that's it!
 You're up and running :)
 Just type "azerty" as username and "12345" as your password, and enjoy the ride :D

+#Errors

+Send Emails doesn't work, as well as jspdf.js